secretlifeof/juhuui/README.md

 For extracting critical CSS please use the extractCss function.

 Here is a short example how you would do this in Next.js.
+The data attributes needs to be called "data-process".

 ```js
 // _document.js